scalableminds/webknossos/docs/mesh_visualization.md

 # Mesh Visualization
 webKnossos offers two different methods to render and visualize volumetric segmentations as 3D meshes.

 1. Load a pre-computed 3D mesh.
 Meshes can either be (pre-)computed from within webKnossos for a whole dataset or outside of webKnossos with a `mesh file`.
-These mesh will be instantly available the next time you open this dataset. (quicker mesh loading time)
+These meshes will be instantly available the next time you open this dataset. (quicker mesh loading time)
 2. Compute an ad-hoc mesh of any segmentation layer or volume annotation.
 These meshes will live-computed any time you request them. (slower mesh loading time)

 Mesh will always be rendered in the 3D viewport in the lower right.